passthehashbrowns/SharpBuster/README.md

 # SharpBuster
-This is a C# implementation of a directory brute forcing tool.
+This is a C# implementation of a directory brute forcing tool hacked together with a 6 pack as a proof of concept.
+Reliability and ease of use updates to come in the next week.

 ## Why another directory brute forcing tool?
 I couldn't find one written in C# for use with tools such as Cobalt Strike's execute-assembly, where it's not feasible to perform directory fuzzing over a SOCKS proxy.